 * At the time I am writing this, the international community is about to enter into discussions about how to respond to global climate change.
 The proposals currently on the table will likely lead to 3.5°C of warming by century’s end.

-Elizabeth Rush is the author of Rising: The Unsettling of the American Shore (Milkweed Editions, 2018).
-She teaches creative writing at... read more
+Elizabeth Rush is the author of Rising: The Unsettling of the American Shore (Milkweed Editions, 2018), winner of The National Outdoor... read more

 In Creative Nonfiction #64: “Adaptation,” writers search for new normals.
 From the eroding shores of Georgia’s barrier...In Creative Nonfiction #64: “Adaptation,” writers search for new normals.
 From the eroding shores of Georgia’s barrier... read more